certtools/intelmq/docs/Bots.md

 * **Feed parameters** (see above)
 * **HTTP parameters** (see above)
 * `extract_files`: Optional, boolean or list of strings.
-If it is not false, the retrieved (compressed) file or archived will be uncompressed/unpacked and the files are extracted.
+If it is true, the retrieved (compressed) file or archived will be uncompressed/unpacked and the files are extracted.
 If the parameter is a list for strings, only the files matching the filenames are extracted.
-Extraction handles gziped files and both compressed and uncompressed tar-archives.
+Extraction handles gziped files and both compressed and uncompressed tar-archives as well as zip archives.
 * `http_url`: location of information resource (e.g. https://feodotracker.abuse.ch/blocklist/?download=domainblocklist)
 * `http_url_formatting`: (`bool|JSON`, default: `false`) If `true`, `{time[format]}` will be replaced by the current time in local timezone formatted by the given format.
 E.g. if the URL is `http://localhost/{time[%Y]}`, then the resulting URL is `http://localhost/2019` for the year 2019.
 (Python's [Format Specification Mini-Language](https://docs.python.org/3/library/string.html#formatspec) is used for this.)
 You may use `a JSON` specifiying [time-delta](https://docs.python.org/3/library/datetime.html#datetime.timedelta) parameters to shift the current time accordingly.
 Ex: type in `{"days": -1}` to use yesterday's date; the URL `http://localhost/{time[%Y-%m-%d]}` will get translated to "http://localhost/2018-12-31" for the 1st Jan of 2019.